Dcress1156/ticket-assistant/README.md

 # ticket-assistant

+For Windows and Linux (Mac version when I build hackintosh)

 A small application built to assist in customer support/service or roles where ticket tracking is important.

 The Email Hinter will take an email and obscure the middle-part of the email.
 This can be useful if you need to provide an email in a secure way.